unnatiash27/KunstGallery/README.md

   - **Unique Features:** Introduce features not found on traditional platforms, differentiating Kite from Pinterest.
   - **Interaction:** Allow users to like, comment, and follow others, fostering a sense of community.
   - **Username Visibility:** Replace email visibility in URLs with a username system for enhanced privacy and user identification.

-## How to Access the App

-Explore Kite live at [kite-world.vercel.app](https://kite-world.vercel.app).

-## Contributing

-Kite is an open-source project, and contributions are welcome!
-Feel free to suggest new features, report bugs, or submit pull requests to help make Kite an even better platform.

-## Feedback and Support

-If you encounter any issues or have feedback to share, please open an issue on the [GitHub repository](https://github.com/your-username/kite).

 ---

 Kite - Your Digital Album.
 Share Your Journey, Discover Others. 🪁🌟